 It seemed apt that we’d found out we were expecting whilst travelling; we were in Kruger National Park at the time and as I tried to aim my pee away from my hands and onto the pregnancy test, we already knew that having kids wasn’t going to stop us travelling.
 Waiting for the little line to appear which would confirm our hopes, we tried to take in the scene around us – the expansive grasslands, the elephants grazing below, the dusty African hues.
 We would bring our children back here one day.

 Four years on, we now have Arthur and Ezra and we’re living in Bangalore, India.
 You can read about the move here.
-We’ve travelled as a family to ten countries already and our dreams of continuing our travelling lifestyle with kids has become reality.
+We’ve travelled as a family to twelve countries already and our dreams of continuing our travelling lifestyle with kids has become reality.
 Admittedly we’ve had to adapt the way we travel and ensure the boys’ needs and safety always come first.
 But travel with kids is indeed possible and we can honestly say it’s more fulfilling, rewarding and enjoyable with them along for the ride.
 Read our post: 10 reasons to travel with young kids.